Learn – Network – Grow

 DEVELOPMENT EXECUTIVES ROUNDTABLE

 You must register in advance, though you may pay at the door ($15 for DER members, $25 for non-members).
-Please note that for this luncheon you may bring your own lunch or you may pay and a lunch will be provided for you.
-Registration is on a "first come, first served" basis and must be completed no later than Wednesday, March 21st at 12pm.
+Registration is on a "first come, first served" basis and must be completed no later than Wednesday, August 6th at 12pm.
 Our programs often sell-out before the registration deadline, so please do not delay.

 Please note that if you plan to pay at the door, we can only accept checks as methods of payment.
 Credit cards may be used only to pay in advance.